pythonnz/charter/README.md

 ## Rule 7

 The officers of the Charity shall consist of a president, vice-president, secretary, and treasurer.
-The committee of the Charity shall include the above named officers, as well as 3 (three) extra members.
+The committee of the Charity shall include the above named officers, as well as up to 3 (three) extra members.

 The officers and committee members shall be elected at an AGM or at a special meeting called for this purpose.